web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/modify-output-product.md

 ## Build configuration (object)

-**`buildConfig` is a configuration object that describes how to compile and generate build products**.
+**`buildConfig` is a configuration option that describes how to compile and generate build products**.
 What was mentioned at the beginning about "_features of build products_" are actually properties supported by `buildConfig`.
 The currently supported properties cover the needs of most module type projects when building products. `buildConfig` not only contains some properties that products have, but also contains some features needed to build products.
 The following is a brief list from a classification point of view.

 **The basic attributes of a build product include:**